2015 Walking Works Hikes

 Big Creek Reservation

 Take I-77 to Rt.
 82 east.
-Turn right on Chippewa Creek Dr. Start at Brecksville Nature Center and follow the Wildflower Loop Trail signs.
-Explore a stream valley and visit the Harriet Keeler Memorial.
-Spring wildflowers are labeled on the trail through June.
+Turn right on Chippewa Creek Dr. Start at Brecksville Nature Center and follow the Deer Lick Loop Trail signs.
+The unusual sandstone rock formation of Deer Lick Cave make this long rugged hike worth the trip.

 Garfield Park Reservation